BrandXX/brandxx.github.io/pdfs/README.md

 ## PDF Generation

-These are placeholder PDF files.
-To replace them with actual content:
+These are professionally formatted PDF files containing the resume and cover letter content:

-1. Generate proper PDF versions of the resume and cover letter
+1. The PDFs match the content from the HTML pages
-2. Replace the placeholder files with the generated PDFs
+2. They are formatted for professional presentation and printing
-3. Keep the same filenames to maintain the existing links
+3. The filenames are consistent with the HTML links

 ## Usage